+This option is not the preferred option.
 LIRR would construct a one-way southbound grade-separated underpass with pedestrian bridge and elevators.
-It would provide a one-way southbound service road connecting northern Willis Avenue traffic to Hinck Way eastbound and to businesses located between the LIRR Main Line and the Oyster Bay Branch.
+It would provide a one-way southbound service road connecting 'northbound' Willis Avenue traffic to Hinck Way eastbound and to businesses located between the LIRR Main Line and the Oyster Bay Branch.
 The Willis Avenue grade crossing with the Oyster Bay Branch would remain.
 This option would extend the underpass to the south to maintain traffic on Front Street eastbound across Willis Avenue.
 This option would allow the commercial building at the southeast corner of Willis Avenue and Second Street to maintain access to Willis Avenue.